 That is why I try to keep the FourWeekMBA agnostic.
 There are tons of tools, frameworks, and methodologies that you can use, but each should be assessed against the environment you find yourself into.

 What matters though is the process.
 The process stays, as it helps you gain understanding of the context quickly.

 Why did I start it?

-When in 2015 I completely changed focus from my previous career to building digital businesses, I found that the education I had acquired via an MBA was little to no value at all when it came to the new world, made of digital distribution channels.
+When in 2015 I completely changed focus from my previous career to building digital businesses, I found that the education I had acquired via an MBA didn’t help me much to building up a digital business.

-Therefore, from an individual endeavor and passion about business, that the FourWeekMBA was born!
+Therefore, from an individual endeavor and passion about the business world, the FourWeekMBA was born!

-As I released more and more things out into the world I could gather feedback on whether those resources could be valuable to other practitioners in the real world and that is what fascinated me and still, it does.
+As I released more and more things out into the world I could gather feedback on whether those resources could be valuable to other practitioners in the real world and that is what fascinated me and still, it’s what keeps me going.

-When I hear people sending messages about how they acted upon the resources of FourWeekMBA, how they got their business started, transitioned their careers or started into a new role, that is what gives me satisfaction and happiness, but don’t get me wrong, this is a business.
+When I hear people sending messages about how they acted upon the resources from FourWeekMBA; how they got their business started; how they transitioned in career or started into a new role, that is what gives me satisfaction and happiness.

 FourWeekMBA as a bootstrapped company

 In order for me to keep financing my passion, research, and enable more and more people to learn advanced business concepts, I had to make FourWeekMBA financially sustainable.

-That is why by mid-2019 I started to monetize the blog via premium products (courses, books) for people that wanted to take their knowledge to the next level.
+The blog gets monetized primarily via premium products (courses, books, subscriptions, sponsorships) for people that wanted to take their knowledge to the next level.

 People that come to FourWeekMBA are extremely happy with the free resources available.
 While those people who are willing to take the next step join our premium resources.